Image from Bernd Helfert

 The UberWatch is a low-tech input device utilized by various semi-regressed clades throughout the known volumes.
 It is a bracelet or, much more commonly, a watch designed to read the positioning of a person's hand both in relation to their main body and, via neural pickups (usually non-intrusive, occasionally intrusive), the positioning of fingers, wrist, etc.

-- Universal Bill of Sentient Rights - Text by M. Alan Kazlev, with comments by John B
+- Universal Declaration of Sophont Rights - Text by M. Alan Kazlev, John B

-The Universal Bill of Sentient Rights is a carefully worded and fully interactive document that has remained the foundation stone for civilized galactic society ever since.
+The Universal Declaration of Sophont Rights is a carefully worded and fully interactive document that, whilst having been superseded, has remained the foundation for civilized galactic society.

-A digital artificial ecosystem residing in a virch.
+A fully designed (rather than evolved) digital ecosystem residing in a virch.

 - Virchuniverse - Text by M. Alan Kazlev